 I was picked up early in the morning from my hotel and after picking up a small group of guests (we were 7 total), and we drove to the base to pick up the equipment for our tour.
 We all got a helmet and goggles as it can get dusty in the desert and then we were ready to continue to the Valley of Fire.

-The company that organized the tour, SunBuggy, offered a few options for vehicles: an ATV, a buggy car, and a bigger 4-seater vehicle.
-In my group there were 3 people on ATVs including myself, a couple in a buggy, and one couple in a 4-seater vehicle.
-When we arrived to the starting point, our vehicles were already waiting for us.
+The company that organized the tour – SunBuggy, offered a few options for vehicles: an ATV, a buggy car, and a bigger 4-seater vehicle.
+I got an ATV.

 After my guide taught me everything about my ATV, I was ready to go.
-What was cool about this tour was that we weren’t just driving one after the other the entire time, we were free to do as we wished.
+What was cool about this tour was that we weren’t just driving one after the other the entire time.
+We were free to do what we wished.
 We could stop whenever we wanted to take some photos, rest, or whatever else.
 There was no rush and our guides were making sure everyone was fine and going at their own pace.

-During the tour we also had time to do some climbing so I jumped at the opportunity pretty much instantly.
+During my tour I got to do some climbing so I jumped at the opportunity pretty much instantly.
 Even though I only explored a few rocks in the Valley of Fire, I think it’s a pretty good place for a climbing amateur.
-The fact that each one of us could wander around for as long as we wanted to was great as the Valley of Fire has so many picturesque spots!
+Valley of Fire has so many picturesque spots!

-Considering my inexperience and fear of driving, it was inevitable that I would encounter a few problems on the road.
+Considering my inexperience and fear of driving an ATV, it was inevitable that I would encounter a few problems on the road.
 When I was trying to ride up quite a big hill, my ATV refused to cooperate and started sliding down.